NeonGeckoCom/neon-image-recipe/README.md

 ## automount_usb
 Installs and configures `autofs` to automatically mount an attached USB drive.

+## squashfs
+Configures OS configuration to support a SquashFS root file system.
+The actual file system changes happen outside of the chroot image, but this configures `fstab` and `cmdline.txt` to be ready for those changes.

 ## Clean Up
 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.